stevelederer/okta-auth-swift/README.md

 ### OktaAuthStatusUnauthenticated

 Class is used to initiate authentication or recovery transactions.
-You don't need to write handling function for that status.

 ```swift
 open func authenticate(username: String,